HerbertV/Aeronaut/README.txt

     \_______\-------/ __ |/ _// __/ _ \/ _ \/ _ `/ // / __/-------/_______/
        \______\----/_/ |_/___/_/  \___/_//_/\_,_/\_,_/\__/----/______/

-	an unoffical custom aircraft, pilot design and editing tool for the out-of-print CRIMSON SKIES boardgame by created FASA.
+	an unoffical custom aircraft, zeppelin and pilot design/editing tool for the out-of-print CRIMSON SKIES boardgame by created FASA.

 	Inspired by Scott Janssens' CADET.